wired-maya/cinema_skylight_engine/design_doc.md

 ### Expanding on Inspiration

-Despite being inspired by the Film-Window system, this engine intends to improve and expand its function to create something new and original.
+Being inspired by the Film-Window system, this engine intends to improve and expand its function to create something new and original.

 ## Approach to Building